-While Bureau rating values can serve as meaningful benchmarks within an overall pricing approach, numerous other important factors must also be carefully accounted for on an ongoing basis in each carrier's pricing analysis.
+As previously noted in Bureau Circular No. 1419 and reinforced by the above narrative and information, Bureau rating values can serve as meaningful benchmarks within an overall pricing approach.
+However, numerous other very important factors must also be carefully accounted for on an ongoing basis in each carrier's pricing analysis.